Snowdaw/Libfive-Python-addon/README.md

 # Set the name of the output object and get the mesh from within the bounds empty
 # Note that these two variables need to be set for the script to work
 sd5.name = "SD5_Demo"
-sd5.mesh = mesh_from_bounds(s, 10, "Bounds")
+sd5.mesh = sd5.mesh_from_bounds(s, 10, "Bounds")
 ```
 If you move the empty the corresponding shape will update it's position, rotation and scale.
+For a better viewing experience set the shading on the object to auto smooth.

 To see all available functions you can import the library like in the script in the Python console tab and use autocomplete to get a list of functions.